mfrasco/Metrics/CONTRIBUTING.md

 If this is your first contribution to an open source project, I recommend that you [read this](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution).

-Otherwise, please make the pull request from your forked repo against the dev branch of this repo.
-All new changes to the repo are first brought into the dev branch.
-When we release the next version of the package onto CRAN, the dev branch is merged into master.
+Otherwise, please make the pull request from your forked repo against the master branch of this repo.